-Cooperation between MAN and Scania is becoming increasingly closer, and new synergy potential is constantly being explored.
+Cooperation between MAN and Scania is becoming increasingly close, and new synergy potential is constantly being explored.
 At the end of June, Dr. Frederik Zohm (MAN) and Claes Erixon (Scania), both Executive Vice Presidents for Development, signed an agreement regulating bilateral cooperation between the two brands in the areas of testing and trials.

 “It is, in principle, a question of how we want to work together in the future,” Claes Erixon explains shortly after the document is signed.
 “This contract defines the basis of our cooperation,” Zohm adds, referring to cooperation in various testing and inspection procedures.
 For example, the agreement regulates which brand can use the test tracks of the other partner, and under which conditions.

-“In the future, we can save ourselves a lot of negotiations and consultations that have cost us time and energy in the past,” says Zohm.
-With a standard framework agreed with finance, tax and legal it is easier and much faster to share resources in testing.
+“In the future, we can save ourselves a lot of negotiations and consultations that have cost time and energy in the past,” says Zohm.
+With a standard framework agreed with finance, tax and legal, it is easier and much faster to share resources in testing.
 Using the joint resources is also a decisive advantage for staying ahead of competitors outside TRATON SE.
 “This gives us an edge that no one else in our market has,” says Zohm.
 “Our European competitors usually go it alone.”